 We will reply to your message within an hour.

-Made of aluminum with a stainless steel bed, these conveyors are lightweight and corrosion resistant.
+Made of aluminum, these conveyors are lightweight and corrosion resistant.

 Steel construction and greater horsepower give these conveyors higher capacities and speeds than standard Ready-to-Run Mini Belt Conveyors.